-Y = percentage yield of cooked edible meat per 1 pound as purchased, and W_c = weight of cooked, edible meat in grams.
+$Y = percentage yield of cooked edible meat per 1 pound as purchased, and <math>W_c = weight of cooked$, edible meat in grams.

 Food Group.
 To facilitate data retrieval the food items in SR are organized into food groups.
 Currently there are 25 food groups, which are listed in the Food Group Description file.
 For more details on the format of this file, see "Food Group Data File Formats" (p.
 31).
 Starting with SR25, the food group, "Ethnic Foods" has been renamed "American Indian/Alaska Native Foods" to better reflect its contents.
-Data on other ethnic foods are contained in their respective food groups, for example data on plantains, a Latino ethnic food are in food group 9 (Fruit and Fruit Juices, while the Asian foods, miso and natto, are entered in food group 16 (Legumes and Legume Products).
-Food group 36 contains foods sampled at various restaurants (not fast food, which are in food group 21), and are different from the home prepared items or prepared frozen entrees included in Food Group 22, Meals, Entrees, and Side dishes Some food items, such as beverages and rice, though obtained at restaurants are included in their respective food groups.
-At this time, Restaurant Foods contains food items obtained from casual dining, full service restaurants, Latino restaurants, and Chinese restaurants.
+Data on other ethnic foods are contained in their respective food groups, for example data on plantains, a Latino ethnic food are in Food Group 09 (Fruit and Fruit Juices), while the Asian foods, miso and natto, are entered in food group 16 (Legumes and Legume Products).
+Food group 36 (Restaurant Foods) contains foods obtained from casual dining, full service restaurants, Latino restaurants, and Chinese restaurants (not Fast Foods, which are in Food Group 21).
+Home prepared items or prepared frozen entrees are included in Food Group 22, Meals, Entrees, and Side dishes.
+Some food items, such as beverages and rice, though obtained at restaurants are included in their respective food groups.

-Langual.
-To address the needs of diverse users of the USDA food composition databases in addition to the food descriptions, starting with SR23 NDL is providing an expanded standardized food description for selected food groups (spices and herbs, fruits and fruit juices, pork products, vegetables and vegetable products, and beef products) based on the Langual Thesaurus (Moeller and Ireland, 2009).
+LanguaL.
+To address the needs of diverse users of the USDA food composition databases, starting with SR23, NDL is providing an expanded standardized food description for selected food groups (spices and herbs, fruits and fruit juices, pork products, vegetables and vegetable products, and beef products) based on the LanguaL Thesaurus (Møller and Ireland, 2009).
 The use of this multi-hierarchical food classification system will permit the harmonization of food description terms and definitions across many cultures and languages to support food research, food safety, nutrition monitoring, and food marketing.

 LanguaL stands for "Langua aLimentaria" or "language of food".
-The work on LanguaL was started in the late 1970's by the Center for Food Safety and Applied Nutrition (CFSAN) of the United States Food and Drug Administration as an ongoing cooperative effort of specialists in food technology, information science, and nutrition.
+Work on LanguaL was started in the late 1970's by the Center for Food Safety and Applied Nutrition (CFSAN) of the United States Food and Drug Administration as a co-operative effort of specialists in food technology, information science, and nutrition.

-Since then, LanguaL has developed in collaboration with the NCI, and, more recently, its European partners, notably in France, Denmark, Switzerland, and Hungary.
+Since then, LanguaL has developed in collaboration with the NCI, and, more recently, its European partners, notably France, Denmark, Switzerland, and Hungary.
 Since 1996, the European LanguaL Technical Committee has administered the thesaurus.